byrd-laif/soilMakers/readme.md

 ***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical Actions that connect and are transferable through to nature. ***Bio-Logical Body and Earth Care Systems*** provide the environment for an enlightened, sustainable future.

-### *A mutually beneficial; 'symbiotic legacy venture' with Mother Earth.
+### *A mutually beneficial; 'symbiotic legacy venture' withih Mother Earth.
 An Eco system that operates to deliver a positive bio-logical impact; symbiotically profiting through seeding the soil, the Womb of Mother Earth.*

 #### *Cultivating The Mother Tree;* An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
 Soil Sisters cultivate an ally; bonding with Mother Earth as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.